 And just like CFS and Fibromyalgia, up until recently POTS patients have been repeatedly dismissed and dumped in the 'It's all in the head' file for too long.
 Mandy, the girl who came to see me, had taken over a year to be diagnosed and subjected to more than a few pointed interviews where her mental health was subtly called into question.

-Reading the available clinical papers on POTS which are now being spewed out on an almost daily basis as doctors (and drug companies) race to find a cure, the big guns are currently looking into the culprit being a compromised Vagus nerve, the majordomo of the Peripheral Nervous System.
+Reading the available clinical papers on POTS which are now being spewed out on an almost daily basis as doctors (and drug companies) race to find a cure, the big guns are currently looking into the culprit being a malfunctioning enzyme EZH2 or a compromised Vagus nerve, the majordomo of the Peripheral Nervous System.
 The question on everyone's lips is, but why there, why now?

 A homeopath will tell you it's not that surprising.
 It fits perfectly with the concept of repeatedly suppressing acute illness at the cost of long term health.
 As master homeopath George Vithoulkas plausibly purports in The Science of Homeopathy, the body has a defense mechanism that closely guards its major players namely kidneys, lungs, liver, endocrine system, heart, and ultimately brain.
 From its first moment, the body will push any 'dis-ease' out, if it can, to where it causes least damage to the whole; the skin and mucus membranes, and if they're already compromised, then the muscles and bones.
 Those who are born into this world already sick, or have a poor genetic inheritance, are already struggling with this process.

 He goes on to say that if you subvert this process again and again (think multiple vaccinations at birth, followed by a steroid cream for eczema, some antibiotics for an ear infection, the Pill for period pains or acne, and on and on), the body has no choice but to sound the retreat, and move its defense lines further and further back.